FLHDE/freelancer-hd-edition/README.md

 * Set maximum level in Single Player to 40
 * Show "Far" in contact list only at distances of 999.999K or higher
 * Show the names of zones as you enter and leave them
+* Show the remaining shield and hull points of the selected target
 * Support for scrolling through menus
 * Removed ESRB notice
 * Removed EULA on first run